scp756-221/term-project-monopoly/README.md

 ## Directory structure

-cluster: Config files of the cluster
+cluster: configuration files to work with a Kubernetes cluster

 s1: User service